OtherRealms/Shot-Manager-Guide/index.rst

 * **Generated Outputs**
 * * **Layers** , Automatically generate nodes to output view layers for external compositing.
 NOTE: nodes are generated upon any update made within the add-on, therefore generated nodes should not be directly edited.
 Output files will be named according to the layer name.
-* * **Passes** , Optionally separate view layer's passes into respeitive output files.
+* * **Passes** , Optionally separate view layer's passes into respective output files.
 Multi-layer EXR files will alway have this enabled if using layer Outputs.
 * * **Override File Format** , This is a general override for all generated outputs.
 Further overrides can be added per output group.
 The main composite output file format is not affected.
-For example, setting Blender's output file format to JPEG and then overriding it here with PNG, will make the default fileformat for generated nodes PNG whilst the the main composite node will output JPEG.
+For example, setting Blender's output file format to JPEG and then overriding it here with PNG, will make the default file format for generated nodes PNG whilst the the main composite node will output JPEG.
 Not all formats are available.

 * **Directory** , When using Generated Outputs: